 Call 1 844-542-4678 to speak to our advisors.

-Withdrawals from an RRSP do not affect your contribution room.
-This means that if you make a withdrawal, you do not regain contribution room for that amount.
-Any amount withdrawn cannot be contributed without using up your existing or future contribution room.
-This is a key difference from the TFSA (Tax-Free Savings Account), where withdrawn amounts are added back to your contribution room in the following year.
+Withdrawals of funds from an RRSP do not reduce your contribution room.
+So if you take out money, you don’t get that contribution room back.
+If you withdraw any amount, you cannot contribute that amount without using your remaining or future contribution room.
+This is unlike the TFSA (Tax-free Savings Account) where what you withdraw is added back to your contribution room in the year following your withdrawal.

 Any Canadian resident with earned income and a social insurance number who files a tax return can open an RRSP.
 The ability to contribute to an RRSP continues until December 31st of the year, which is when you turn 71 years old.